Homepage of the site 'What to do with your life?'

 Summary

-The different decision-making methods
+The different decision-making modes

 1. Delegation of power.